-7. GETTING FEEDBACK FROM PARTICIPANTS
+8. GETTING FEEDBACK FROM PARTICIPANTS

-The ITCTC has a web page and e-mail address and can be reached via telephone, Fax, e-mail or direct mailing to our offices using the United States Postal Service.
-Current contact information will be found with specific documentation or generally on the ITCTC web page.
-Although internet facilities are not available to every one, more and more public libraries, public schools and community organizations are making this form of electronic access possible as the technology becomes more pervasive.
+The ITCTC has a web page, e-mail address and maintains a social media presence.
+The agency may be reached via telephone, e-mail or direct mailing to our offices using the United States Postal Service.
+Current contact information will be included in agency documentation or generally on the ITCTC web page.
+Although Internet access may not be available to everyone, a growing number of public libraries, public schools and community organizations are making access possible as the technology matures and becomes more pervasive.
+In addition, internet access via mobile devices is widespread and increasing.